 We occasionally offer vehicle inspections and off-road seminars to encourage people to take care of their vehicles and enjoy the wilderness in an environmentally sensitive manner.
 We firmly adhere to the “Tread Lightly” creed – respecting the land – keeping it as pristine as possible for all to enjoy.

 Over the years, we have been involved in many charitable events including Toy Runs and food drives.
 Our history includes many acts of donated time and resources for the public benefit.
 We are not big and loud – but we do get a lot done.

 Our Club meetings are held on the fourth Tuesday of each month – excluding December.
-We meet at the Boy’s Restaurant at 117 N. College in Santa Maria.
-Meetings come to order at 7pm and generally last about an hour.
+We usually meet at a Restaurant, but we are currently meeting at 1139 Village Knoll Ct. in Santa Maria.
+Meetings come to order at 6:30 pm and generally last about an hour.